joshuaforbes/FSN-Syntax-Validator/README.md

 ```
 After you run the program it will halt for an input string.
 Once the input
 string is entered, press enter, and the program will return the result.

+## License Information
+This software is licensed under the GNU GPL V3.0.
+The actual license can be
+found in the file named LICENSE and online [HERE](https://www.gnu.org/licenses/gpl.html).
+The software is copyrighted by the owner of the repo and the statement of
+copyright is provided here as well.
+> Copyright (C) 2017 Joshua Forbes